Skip to Content

 The quality is a hair shy of what you get at the best Strip buffets discussed above, but at a more palatable price point (25%-35% less) – See current pricing on Palms’ website.

-When I recently stopped in for weekend brunch, I was delighted to find out bottomless mimosas and champagne was included in the price of admission (they’re an upcharge during other meals).
+When I recently stopped in for weekend brunch, I was delighted to find out bottomless mimosas and champagne were included in the price of admission (they’re an upcharge during other meals).

 In addition to libations, AYCE offered piles of shrimp, supple crab legs, and trays of sushi.